Who is John? (v. 19-24) 1:19 And this is the record of John,

 John fulfilled the prophecy of Isaiah 40:3-5.
 Note that...

-• A "voice" has no message, unless it speaks the Lord's Word. cp.
+A prophet's "voice" has no message, unless it proclaims the Lord's Word. cp.
 Isa 40:6

 The humble servant announces: